angular/angular/aio/content/guide/typed-forms.md

 The `FormBuilder` class has been upgraded to support the new types as well, in the same manner as the above examples.

 Additionally, an additional builder is available: `NonNullableFormBuilder`.
-This type is shorthand for specifying `{initialValueIsDefault: true}` on every control, and can eliminate significant boilerplate from large non-nullable forms.
+This type is shorthand for specifying `{nonNullable: true}` on every control, and can eliminate significant boilerplate from large non-nullable forms.
 You can access it using the `nonNullable` property on a `FormBuilder`:

 ```ts
 const fb = new FormBuilder();